nmshd/documentation/_docs_integrate/request-and-process-attributes-by-messages.md

 {% include warnings/documentation-is-prerelease %}

 The onExistingRelationship field can also be sent with a RelationshipTemplateContent.
-The request in this field is processed if this RelationshipTemplate is processed by an identity that already has a Relationship with the Connector.
+The request in this field is processed if this RelationshipTemplate is processed by an Identity that already has a Relationship with the Connector.

 This can be used, for example, to be able to log in via QR code.